 Bilateral Economic Relations

 The United States is among the Philippines’ top trading partners, and it traditionally has been the Philippines' largest foreign investor.
 The Philippines has been among the largest beneficiaries of the Generalized System of Preferences program for developing countries, which provides preferential duty-free access to the U.S. market.
+The GSP program lapsed on July 31, 2013, and is under Congressional consideration for renewal.
 Key exports to the United States are semiconductor devices and computer peripherals, automobile parts, electric machinery, textiles and garments, wheat and animal feeds, coconut oil and information technology/business process outsourcing services.

 In addition to other goods, the Philippines imports raw and semi-processed materials for the manufacture of semiconductors, electronics and electrical machinery, transport equipment, and cereals and cereal preparations.
 The two countries have a bilateral trade and investment framework agreement and a tax treaty.